Browse through these tabs to see our media materials and find out more about ASI.

 Why is ASI’s work needed?

 There is a growing market for transparency and assurance in supply chains of raw materials, including metals.
-ASI is developing a robust and credible certification system to meet this need.
+ASI’s robust and credible certification system addresses this need.

 ASI’s program can help promote and support: